codemedic/go-log/README.md

 ## Getting Started

-### Logging Example

 To get started, import the library and use one of the constructor functions, wrapped with `log.Must`.
+Make sure the logger is closed, once you are done with it, using `defer l.Close()`.
+Now you are all set to start logging.

+#### Example

 ```go
 package main